 - Poppy Appeal – every year

-Each of the four Houses supports one charity of its choice each year.
+Each of the four Houses also support one charity of choice each year.

 We value travel for its social and educational benefits and we have exchange links with Wetter, in Germany, and Die, Wirksworth’s twin town in France.
-We also have a link with a sports college in Shanghai, China and students visit the Space School in Russia.
+In addition to these links, AGS students are given opportunities to travel abroad on various school trips each year.
+We are an inclusive school, so we have support systems in place which enable all students, regardless of family circumstances, the chance to participate.

 We love keeping in contact with old Gellers.
 Here’s our Flickr Gallery so you can see what they’ve been up to.